Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 Mish

-- Empirically effective in some vision/NLP tasks.
+- Empirically effective in some vision and NLP tasks.

 - More computationally expensive.